How to Manage Psoriasis

 One of the most often cited causes of psoriasis flare-ups is stress.
 High levels of stress can greatly impact your immune system, aggravating skin inflammation.
 In order to control stress effectively, you must include yoga, meditation, deep breathing techniques, or perhaps short daily walks into your routine.

-Eating a healthy diet is essential to reduce the risk of psoriasis.
+A healthy diet may help reduce inflammation and support overall health in people with psoriasis, though it does not prevent the disease.
 Choose anti-inflammatory foods like leafy greens, berries, fatty fish (like salmon), and nuts instead of processed or junk foods like red meat or sugary snacks.

 Psoriasis has been linked to both smoking and heavy alcohol consumption.
 These habits might affect the overall immune system to function properly and raise skin inflammation, therefore causing flare-ups more frequently, making it harder to control.
 Quitting both can drastically improve your skin health.